 Students and alumni should familiarize themselves with the nursing field prior to applying to nursing schools.
 Gaining healthcare experience helps refine your interest in the field and will strengthen your application.
 Ask the OCS Pre-Health advisers for help connecting with alumni who are pursuing nursing careers.
 Opportunities can be found through the resources below and elsewhere:

 - Your family nurse or NP.
 Ask nurses or NPs either at home or in Boston, whether they need help in their office.

-- House or Dudley Community Premedical/Pre-Health Tutors: Even if your House Tutors are not in the nursing field, other resident and non-resident Tutors can serve as resources.
+- House or Dudley Community Premedical/Pre-Health Tutors: Even if your Tutors are not in the nursing field, resident and non-resident Tutors in other Houses can serve as resources.

-- Harvard Alumni Association: Online database of Harvard alumni, many available for shadowing.
+- Harvard Alumni Association: Online database of Harvard alumni, many of whom are available for shadowing.

 - Volunteer and/or apply for nurse assistant positions at local hospitals and public health clinics.